Quick facts

 It was teammate Sylvie Morel, also a scout for the national wheelchair fencing team, who convinced him to try the wheelchair version of the sport.
 In 2018 he won his first World Cup gold at an event in Montreal in sabre – his favourite of the three weapons.
 Later that year he competed at the under 23 worlds and won the bronze in sabre.
 In 2019, helped Canada to two top-10 finishes in team events at the world championships.

-The recent pandemic allowed Rousell to revise his training habits and also advance in his schooling.
-Headed to his first Paralympic Games in Tokyo, Rousell took a hard look at his nutrition and physical exercise habits as he prepares for the Games.
+During the pandemic, Rousell revised his training habits and also advanced in his schooling.
+Rousell took a hard look at his nutrition and physical exercise habits as he prepared for the Tokyo Games.

 CAREER HIGHLIGHTS